 Alternative Investment fund does not include those funds which are covered under the Securities and Exchange Board of India (Mutual Funds) Regulations, 1996.
 Alternative Investment fund includes venture capital fund, private equity funds, debt funds, etc.

 Categories under which you can seek Alternative Investment Fund Registration

 An applicant/entity can seek Alternative Investment Fund registration under the following three categories:

 1. Category – I AIF

-This Category deals with AIFs which invest the fund in a start-up or early-stage ventures or social ventures.
-Venture capital funds, SME fund, social ventures funds, infrastructure funds etc. fall under this category.
+This category deals with AIFs which invest the fund in a start-up or early-stage ventures or social ventures.
+Venture capital funds, SME fund, social venture funds, infrastructure funds, etc. fall under this category.